swaptacular/swpt_accounts/protocol.rst

    SHOULD NOT be removed.
 Some time after an account has been removed from the server's database, an `AccountPurge`_ message MUST be sent to inform about that. [#purge-delay]_

-negligible_amount : float
-   The maximum amount that can be considered negligible.
-This MUST be a non-negative number.
-It can be used to: 1) decide whether an account can be safely deleted; 2) decide whether an incoming transfer is insignificant.

 config : string
    Additional account configuration settings.
 Different server